anon767/PDFtoRSS/README.md

 This basically generates a RSS feed containing each chapter with a LLM generated summary as entry.
 It will also contain a link to a particular chapter that only shows these specific pages.

 Im using t5-small on the first 100 pages of a chapter to summarize it.
-It is not very accurate, so if you are willing to trade-off speed/computations for better summatization replace it with a bigger model (e.g. https://pypi.org/project/bert-extractive-summarizer/).
+It is not very accurate, so if you are willing to trade-off speed/computations for better summatization replace it with a bigger model ( [https://pypi.org/project/bert-extractive-summarizer/)](https://huggingface.co/models?pipeline_tag=summarization).

 ## Install